How is Magna Sinfonia different to other local orchestras?

 Is there any sort of entry criteria?

-Full details of the audition procedure are available in our Rules and Regulations document.
+Full details of the audition procedure are available in our RULES AND REGULATIONS

 How many concerts will you do a year?